-Currently, all City events and meetings are cancelled through April 27, 2020.
+Currently, all in-person City events and meetings are cancelled or postponed until further notice.

 Public Health Resources